Introduction

 Must-Have Features

+2. Accounting Integration.
 For most small US businesses, QuickBooks integration is essential.

-BOL, AWB, commercial invoice—generated from shipment data.
+4. Document Generation.
+BOL, AWB, commercial invoice generated from shipment data.

-Container/shipment visibility without separate tools.
+5. Basic Tracking.
+Container and shipment visibility without needing separate tools.

 Nice-to-Have Features